REVENUE FROM CONTRACTS WITH CUSTOMERS

 Prior-Period Performance Obligations

 The Company records revenue in the month production is delivered to the purchaser.
 However, settlement statements for certain sales may be received for 30 to 90 days after the date production is delivered, and as a result, the Company is required to estimate the amount of production that was delivered to the purchaser and the price that will be received for the sale of the product.
 The differences between the estimates and the actual amounts for product sales is recorded in the month that payment is received from the purchaser.
-For the three months ended March 31, 2021, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods was not material.
+For the Current Predecessor YTD Period and the Successor Period, revenue recognized in the reporting periods related to performance obligations satisfied in prior reporting periods was not material.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.